demostanis/demolinux-old/docs/BUGS.md

-Testing in QEMU sucks.
-Frequent crashes.
+Testing in QEMU sucks because Wayfire doesn't let it grab the input.
+There's also random crashes for some reason, mostly in Firefox.

 There's a lot of bloat.

-The installer doesn't work too well.

-Trying to install packages too early after booting the system has a race condition with pacman-init.service.